codemillmatt/forms-ad-b2c/blog-posts/part-3-invoking-web-api.md

 ## The Xamarin.Forms Project

-Finally ... finally we're at how to invoke a web service!
+Finally ... at the Xamarin.Forms project and invoking web services (well, that is if you skipped the tl;dr; from above).

 Easy part, create a Xamarin.Forms solution.
 Semi, easy part - convert it to a .netstandard core project.